ExtevaXT/nhentai-favorites-dump/readme.md

 const rate = 10
 ```

 It will download json with that format.
-You can find most doujins by `fullTitle` on e-hentai or sukebei
+You can find most doujins by `fullTitle` on e-hentai or sukebei or hitomi
 ```json
 [
   {